Nihari

 Nihari (निहारी; নিহারী; نہاری) is a stew originating in Lucknow, the capital of 18th-century Awadh under the Mughal Empire in the Indian subcontinent.
-It consists of slow-cooked meat, mainly a shank cut of beef, lamb and mutton, or goat meat, as well as chicken and bone marrow.
+It consists of slow-cooked meat, mainly a shank cut of lamb and mutton, or goat meat, as well as chicken and bone marrow.
 It is flavoured with long pepper (pippali), a relative of black pepper.
+In Pakistan and Bangladesh, nihari is often served and consumed with naan.

 Etymology

 The name nihari originates from Arabic nahâr (نهار), meaning "morning"; it was originally eaten by nawabs in the Mughal Empire as a breakfast course following Fajr prayer.

 History

 According to many sources, nihari originated in the royal kitchens of Lucknow, Awadh (modern-day Uttar Pradesh, India), in the late 18th century, during the last throes of the Mughal Empire.
 It was originally meant to be consumed as a heavy, high-energy breakfast dish on an empty stomach by working-class citizens, particularly in colder climates and seasons.
-However, the dish later gained a significant amount of popularity and eventually became a staple of the royal cuisine of Mughal-era nawabs.
+However, the dish later gained widespread popularity and eventually became a staple of the royal cuisine of Mughal-era nawabs.

-Nihari developed with the overall cuisine of the Muslims of the Indian subcontinent.
-It remains a popular delicacy, especially in parts of Old Delhi, Lucknow, Dhaka, and Chittagong.
-The dish is known for its spiciness, taste, texture, and gravy.